madskronborg/saas-toolkit/docs/getting_started.md

 - CORS enabled
 - A Postgres database connection which will be started and stopped automatically on app start and shutdown
-- Error responses whenever we raise an error that subclasses `kitman.errors.Error`.
+- Error responses whenever we raise an error that subclasses `kitman.exceptions.Error`.